freenas/freenas-docs/userguide/services.rst

 :menuselection:`Services --> Control Services`, shown in
 :numref:`Figure %s <control_services_fig>`,
-allows you to quickly determine which services are currently running, and to start, stop, or configure services.
-Only the S.M.A.R.T. service is enabled by default.
+shows which services are currently running and can start, stop, or configure them.
+The S.M.A.R.T. service is enabled by default, but only runs if the storage devices support S.M.A.R.T. data.
 Other services default to off until started.

 .. _control_services_fig: